 For those who don't have a specific sensitivity to milk, they should consume it sparingly from dairies that offer Grass-Fed, Hormone-Free, Antibiotic-Free, Organic milk and milk products.
 Fermented milk products such as homemade yoghurt as well as raw cheese and raw butter tend to be better tolerated and are much more nourishing!

 Other options include fresh raw goats milk, or nut based milks such as almond, cashew, and coconut milk.

 The Center for Holistic Healthcare & Education Inc. specializes in the restoration of health for people with previously unresponsive & chronic illnesses.
-If you have done everything you and your doctor know to do, but are still struggling, please contact our client care center by e-mail firstname.lastname@example.org or call 647 559 0842.
+If you have done everything you and your doctor know to do, but are still struggling, please contact our client care center.
+For more information or to schedule a private consultation please e-mail email@example.com or call 647 559 0842.
 Can't make it in person?
 Ask us about scheduling a Distance Session!

 NEVER MISS AN ARTICLE: SUBSCRIBE BELOW TO CANADA'S NO SPIN HEALTH E-NEWSLETTER!